-Drill plans and selected sections from the Moule diamond drill program can be found on the Company's website at www.indigoexploration.com.
+Drill plans and selected sections from the Moule diamond drill program can be found on the current exploration page on the Company's website at www.indigoexploration.com.

 The Company has received the reinterpreted airborne geophysics from Moule.
 The radiometric airborne survey completed over the Moule/Loto project has identified a major new anomaly that is 9 kilometres long by 500 to 1500 metres wide and is suggestive of strong hydrothermal alteration.
 Indigo crews have completed a grid soil sampling survey over the full length of the radiometric anomaly to prepare this trend for future drilling.
 Assays are pending.